Hampshire College won't admit additional students

 Hampshire Won't Admit More Students

-But college will enroll those who were admitted early decision or who were admitted a year ago and who deferred enrolling.
-Search for a partnership continues.
+But college will enroll those who were admitted early decision or were admitted a year ago and deferred enrolling.

 In explaining the outcome on Friday, board leaders wrote to the campus that "we reached our decisions after considering many factors, including heartfelt and passionate discussions with the wider Hampshire community.
 The board believes in Hampshire.
 We believe Hampshire holds a special place in higher education, now and into the future.
 We believe that by enrolling a small fall 2019 class of early decision and gap-year students, the college will continue to be an experimenting and dynamic environment as we proceed with our plans for a partnership.
 The students who enroll this fall will benefit from the rigors and joys of the Hampshire experience."